PopovMP/dbil/README.md

 DBil assigns a unique `_id` field to each document.
 It is a string of length 16 characters.

-You can provide your own `_id` of type `string`, however, it must be unique for the db.
+You can provide your own `_id` of type `string`, however, it must be unique for the DB.

 ```javascript
 const id1 = db.insert({a: 1, _id: "foo"}); // Works.
 Returns "foo"